Delivery drivers have surprisingly difficult jobs.

 One Amazon delivery driver pointed out a hazard to a TikTok user Jessica Huseman in a frankly hilarious way.
 Let’s check it out.

+Getting things delivered to our homes has become a way of life over the last two years.
 Of course, most of us were ordering items online before 2020, but the pandemic made it much more popular (and necessary).
 Nowadays, many people are opting for delivery for everything from groceries to take-out to prescriptions.

-Ensuring that your doorway has a clear path free of obstructions (and shovelled, if it's winter) is not only polite but creates a safe work environment for the people delivering your order.
+There are a few courtesies everyone should keep in mind when they’re expecting a delivery.
+Ensuring that your doorway has a clear path free of obstructions (and shoveled, if it’s winter) is not only polite but creates a safe work environment for the people delivering your order.

-A TikTok user shared a video of a safety hazard on her home that was pointed out to her by an Amazon delivery driver.
+A TikTok user, Jessica Huseman, shared a video of a safety hazard on her home that was pointed out to her by an Amazon delivery driver.
+She explained to her followers that her family had only recently moved into their house before the viral incident.

-Jessica noticed an Amazon driver approaching her door camera.
+Jessica noticed an Amazon driver approaching her door camera

 “Hello Jennifer, I hope your Monday’s going well!
 You have no markers on your house that says what number you are.
 It is hard to find your house, my dude.”